trailmusic/Field/README.md

 R  = k*(Mx − Sx)
 ```

-- **Placement in signal flow**: After per‑band width and shuffler; before Tone EQ (Tilt/Scoop/Bass/Air), Space, Delay, Stereoize, Mono Maker, and Saturation.
+- **Placement in signal flow**: After per‑band width and shuffler; before Tone EQ (Tilt/Scoop/Bass/Air), Reverb, Delay, Stereoize, Mono Maker, and Saturation.
 See the Signal Flow section for the full chain.
 - **Mono behavior**: Mono sum energy remains stable due to the orthonormal transform.
 Mono Maker runs later in the chain; low frequencies collapsed to mono are post‑rotation.
 - **Automation**: Smooth and click‑free.
 Safe to automate across the full range.
 - **UI**: In the Image row as “Rotation” and “Asymmetry.”
 A rotation pad in the XY visuals reflects the current rotation.